rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.36.3">5.34.36.3</a> **Fictitious and incorrect dates**.
 Always make a Note on manufacture statement to indicate the source of the information if the reason for supplying the actual date is not apparent from the rest of the description (see [Date of manufacture, 5.33.352.4](/DCRMR/ppdm/Date-of-manufacture/#5.33.352.4)).

+<a name="5.34.36.36.Y.Y">5.34.36.36.Y.Y</a> If the date supplied as a correction is a differing date, not a correction of an error on the resource, always make a Note on manufacture statement to clarify (see Date of manufacture, 5.33.SOMETHING.SOMETHING).

 <a name="5.34.36.4">5.34.36.4</a> **Julian/Old Style Dates**.
 Always make a Note on manufacture statement indicating the basis for the supplied year if the transcribed year of manufacture is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been manufactured in the following year according to the modern European calendar (see [Date of manufacture, 5.33.352.5](/DCRMR/ppdm/Date-of-manufacture/#5.33.352.5)).

 <a name="5.34.36.5">5.34.36.5</a> **Multiple adjustments or additions**.
 If the [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/) requires more than a single adjustment or addition, always make a Note on manufacture statement giving the source of the supplied dates (see [5.33.352.7](/DCRMR/ppdm/Date-of-manufacture/#5.33.352.7)).